Divorce, Separation, and Taxes

 Can I Claim Payments Made to My Former Spouse

 The spouse who is paying alimony can take a tax deduction for the payments, even if he/she doesn’t itemize their deductions.
-Remember that the IRS won't consider the payments to be true alimony unless they are made in cash and spelled out in the divorce agreement.
+Remember that the IRS won't consider the payments to be true alimony unless they are made in cash (including checks or money orders) and spelled out in the divorce agreement.
 The spouse receiving the payment must pay income tax on those amounts.
 Make sure you know your former spouse’s Social Security number because it needs to be reported on your tax return to claim the alimony deduction.

 Do I Need to Pay Taxes on Assets Transferred to Me?